FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-middleware.md

 ## Available Modules

 All modules can be registered through FACT-Finder Web Components or through JavaScript.
-When using FACT-Finder Web Components, as with `ff-middleware` and `ff-communication`, modules must be placed immediately inside the `ff-middelware` element or an error will occur.
+When using FACT-Finder Web Components, as with `ff-middleware` and `ff-communication`, modules must be placed immediately inside the `ff-middelware` element, or an error will occur.
 Again, this is to ensure correct registration with the application.

-There is currently one module available.
-More modules are expected to be added in future releases.

 ### Response